Klassikcat/ShiroSight/README.md

 <br>
 <hr>

 Cloudwatch sucks.
-Especially when you need to analyze cause of the error.
 Solve it with ShiroSight.

 ShiroSight is an open-source tool for log analysis powered by Large Language Models.
 It leverages serverless functions and workflows (both Argo workflow for k8s and Step functions for AWS and non-k8s environments) to process and analyze logs using models from providers like OpenAI, Claude, and others.
-ShiroSight helps teams extract meaningful insights from their log data without the need for complex infrastructure management.
+ShiroSight helps teams extract meaningful insights from their log data without the need for complex infrastructure management and tons of **QUERY**".

 # Key Feature

+- Deep integration with Cloudwatch and Athena

 # Installation